 In the current paper we study the dependence of the DNP enhancement on the displacement from the electronic resonance.
-Following Gizatullin et al. (2022), we call the profile of ε against the offset from resonance a "DNP spectrum".
+Following Gizatullin et al. (2022), we call the profile of $\epsilon$ against the offset from resonance a "DNP spectrum".
 Because DNP experiments in the liquid state are carried out with a mw resonator (Erb et al., 1958a, b; Leblond et al., 1971b; Neudert et al., 2016; Gizatullin et al., 2021a; Kuzhelev et al., 2022, 2023), off-resonance conditions are achieved by varying the stationary magnetic field at constant mw frequency (i.e., field sweep).
-In theoretical analysis, however, it is more convenient to work with a fixed B_0 and a variable mw frequency.
+In theoretical analysis, however, it is more convenient to work with a fixed $B_0$ and a variable mw frequency.
 Thus, when comparing calculations and experiments, we will convert the horizontal axis of the experiments from magnetic field to offset frequency.

-In the case of ε{OE} (Eq.
+In the case of $\epsilon{\rm OE}$ (eq.
 (2)), the entire offset dependence is due to the saturation factor s, as the factors c and f are practically constant over such narrow frequency range.
-In the case of ε{SE} (Eq.
-(5)), both pv- and v+ are functions of the offset.
-For a single, homogeneously-broadened EPR line the saturation factor can be obtained in closed analytical form from the Bloch equations (as we review below in Sect.
+In the case of $\epsilon{\rm SE}$ (eq.
+(5)), both $pv-$ and $v+$ are functions of the offset.
+For a single, homogeneously-broadened EPR line the saturation factor can be obtained in closed analytical form from the Bloch equations (as we review below in Sec.
 3.1).
-Recently Sezer (2023a) showed that the SE spin dynamics is described by two coupled Bloch equations, whose steady state can similarly be solved analytically to obtain closed-form expressions for the rate constants v{\pm} (reviewed in Sect.
+Recently Sezer (2023a) showed that the SE spin dynamics is described by two coupled Bloch equations, whose steady state can similarly be solved analytically to obtain closed-form expressions for the rate constants $v{\pm}$ (reviewed in Sec.
 3.2).
-In liquids, where the random molecular motion modulates the dipolar interaction between the electronic and nuclear spins, these rate constants are no longer available analytically but can be calculated numerically for motional models with known dipolar spectral densities (Sezer, 2023b), as reviewed below in Sect.
+In liquids, where the random molecular motion modulates the dipolar interaction between the electronic and nuclear spins, these rate constants are no longer available analytically but can be calculated numerically for motional models with known dipolar spectral densities (Sezer, 2023b), as reviewed below in Sec.
 3.3.

-Liquid-state SE-DNP is restricted to viscous media, where the dipolar interaction is not averaged out completely by the molecular motions on the decoherence time scale of the electronic spins.
-Under these conditions, the tumbling of the polarizing agent is also expected to be too slow to average the anisotropies of its magnetic tensors on the electronic T_2 time scale.
+Liquid-state SE-DNP is restricted to viscous media, where the dipolar interaction is not averaged out completely by the molecular motions.
+Under these conditions, the tumbling of the polarizing agent is also expected to be too slow to average the anisotropies of its magnetic tensors.
 One thus expects substantial deviations from the Lorentzian EPR line shape of the Bloch equations.
 Such deviations are unavoidable in the case of nitroxide-based polarizing agents whose g and A tensors are rather anisotropic.
 A recent SE-DNP study at 9.4 T demonstrated that even the narrow-line radical trityl exhibited g-tensor broadening in liquid glycerol (Kuzhelev et al., 2023).